MTR fare adjustment mechanism: MTR KCR merger

-The discussion of the merger started early in 2004, after KCR won MTR over the Shatin to Central Link (SCL) deal.
+The discussion of the merger started early in 2004, after Kowloon-Canton Railway Corporation (KCR) won MTR over the Sha Tin to Central Link deal.
 After two-year negotiations, the government signed a non-binding Memorandum of Understanding (MOU) with MTR on 11 April 2006, listing the changes with respect to the merger: (only some of them were listed here).